-To prevent the glove box from being opened during valet hand-off, follow the procedures helow.
+To prevent the glove box from being opened during valet hand-off, follow the procedures below.

-- 1. Remove the mechanical key from the Intelligent Key. - 2.
-Lock the glove box with the mechanical kev. - 3.
-Hand the Intelligent Key to the valet, keeping the mechanical key in your pocket or bag.
+- Remove the mechanical key from the Intelligent Key. - 2.
+Lock the glove box with the mechanical key. - Hand the Intelligent Key to the valet, keeping the mechanical key in your pocket or bag.
 Insert the mechanical key into the Intelligent Key when you retrieve your vehicle.